Showing posts with label Crime. Show all posts

 Survival is key.
 Will he be able to fight off any attackers inside the prison?
 Can his team figure out what is going on, and who is behind the program to imprison and potentially kill him?
 And why, after his years of dedicated service on the Danish police force, is Morck accused of corruption?

-This plotline revisits several ancient Department Q cases, especially the nail gun murder spree that left one of Mork's partners dead (the man with the suitcase) and one parnter paralized by a bullet in a police raid gone wrong.
+This plotline revisits several ancient Department Q cases, especially the nail gun murder spree that left one of Mork's partners dead (the man with the suitcase) and one partner paralyzed by a bullet in a police raid gone wrong.
 Morck has carried the guilt from that raid and the results because he hadn't pulled his gun out in time to stop the criminals from shooting his friends.

-Slowly, painstakenly the Danish police, Department Q, and others work on Carl Morck's situation, some trying to free him and others seeking to hold him responsible for corruption, drug-dealing, and other criminal activities.
+Slowly, painstakingly the Danish police, Department Q, and others work on Carl Morck's situation, some trying to free him and others seeking to hold him responsible for corruption, drug-dealing, and other criminal activities.
 All the time, Morck sits locked in to his prison cell, unable to defend himself much less get to the bottom of the accusations.

 It's a gripping, thrilling, and twisty-turny police procedural, one that is unusual because the Danish force is investigating one of their own stars.
 I loved it as one of those novels not easily put down, grabbing a few pages to read during any moments of free time.